 This core module providing a vocational and advanced undergraduate research element for PIR courses aims to:

-- provide the student with an opportunity to design a research proposal relevant to their placement and degree.
+• provide the student with an opportunity to design a research proposal relevant to their placement.

-Support for students in the search for a placement from academic staff and the Careers Service; Undertaking a work placement in an organisation with a PIR role; Lectures/Workshops on Choosing Topics, Researching and Presenting Work: Registration Form; Your Supervisor; Preparation; Organisation of Materials; Collecting Information; Methodology; Schedules and Deadlines; Placement Report; Research Proposal; The Supervisor’s Role; Presentation and Writing; Bibliographies and Referencing; Quotations; Avoiding Plagiarism; Guide to Electronic Resources; The Internet; Databases; Guide to other Library Resources; Summary; Guidelines for assessment; Final Registration of Titles; Return of your registration form and research proposal.
+Support for students in the search for a placement from academic staff and the Careers Service; Undertaking a work placement in an organisation; Lectures/Workshops on Choosing a topic, Researching and Presenting Work, Role of the Supervisor; Preparation; Organisation of Materials; Collecting Information; Methodology; Research Proposal; Bibliographies and Referencing; Quotations; Avoiding Plagiarism; Guide to Electronic Resources; The Internet; Databases; Guide to other Library Resources.
+LO1,LO2,LO3,LO4,LO5,LO6,LO7

 On successful completion of this module students will be able to:

-- Develop a final profile of personal/professional attributes within the context of qualities and transferable skills, including self evaluation, necessary for employment and further study or professional development, articulated through a report.
+5. Develop a final profile of personal/professional attributes within the context of qualities and transferable skills, including self-evaluation, necessary for employment and further study or professional development, articulated through a report.